The Default Tax Table Assumption is found in Plan Settings > Inflation / Growth.

-To edit this assumption in the client case you are currently working in, go to the Plan Preferences, on the right side of the screen.
-Expand Default Inflation / Growth Rates.
+To edit this assumption in the client case you are currently working in, go to the Plan Settings and expand Inflation / Growth.

 The Default Tax Table Assumption can be used to edit and apply an across-the-board annual escalation to the following assumptions, relating to taxes, and contribution allowances (with the default rate of escalation being set at 4%):

 - Tax brackets (basic & higher-rate tax thresholds)

 - Personal Income Tax allowance

 - Annual income threshold, above which phase-out of the personal income tax allowance begins

 - Annual income threshold, above which tapering of the (60k) annual allowance begins